DevMiser/Lumina_Frame/README.md

 sudo nano /etc/modprobe.d/alsa-base.conf
 ```

-If you are using the same USB speakerphone as the one used in this project, paste the following lines into the file:
+If you are using the RayBit USB speakerphone recommended for this project, paste the following lines into the file:

 ```
 options snd_bcm2835 index=-2